 SNAP is administered by the U.S. Department of Agriculture (USDA).
 It is a nutrition program that strives to assist eligible individuals in acquiring adequate food for themselves and their families.
 Eligibility and benefit levels are based on household size, income and other factors.
 The SNAP income eligibility limits enable families earning up to 130% of the poverty level to qualify for these benefits.

-Applications are taken in person at the Department of Social Services, 64 Broadway, Fonda, NY but it is encouraged to utilize the New York State SNAP Website for faster processing.
+Applications are taken in person at the Department of Social Services, 64 Broadway, Fonda, NY and also at the Satellite Office, 1290 Riverfront Center, Amsterdam, NY 12010, but it is encouraged to utilize the New York State SNAP Website* for faster processing.

 There are 3 basic forms of Temporary Assistance:

 In order to qualify for TANF or SN, individuals are required to comply with all employment requirements, pass income and resource tests and utilize any other forms of support that may be available to them.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.